OfferZen-Community/developers-finance/docs/making-the-move-offshore/mauritius.md

 Investing in Mauritius has a lot to recommend it.&#x20;

 * There are no:
-  * Exchange controls.
+  * Exchange controls
-  * Dividend-withholding taxes.
+  * Dividend-withholding taxes
-  * CGT
+  * Capital gain tax
   * Estate duty taxes
 * The island is well-located, being only four hours from SA and close to other jurisdictions.
 * It enjoys economic and political stability